OctopusDeploy/docs/docs/administration/managing-users-and-teams/user-roles.md

 Once the custom role is saved, the new role will be available to be assigned to teams in Octopus.
 [Some rules apply](./system-and-space-permissions#SystemAndSpacePermissions-RulesOfTheRoad), depending on the mix of system or space level permissions you chose.

 When applying roles to a team, you are able to optionally specify a scope for each role applied.
-This enables some complex scenarios, like allowing a team [different levels of permissions](./creating-teams-for-a-user-with-mixed-environment-privileges) based on the environment they are accessing.
+This enables some complex scenarios, like granting a team [different levels of access](./creating-teams-for-a-user-with-mixed-environment-privileges) based on the environment they are authorized for.

 ![](define-scope-for-user-role.png "width=500")